m-javed/prize_bond_search_nsp/README.md

-# Prize Bond Search - National Savings of Pakistan (Unofficial)
+# 'Inaam' The Search Tool for National Savings of Pakistan Prize Bonds (Unofficial)

 Disclaimer
 ----
-- This *'Prize Bond Search'* program hereinafter referred to as *Search Tool* is provided for the sole purpose of convenience of prize bond search and does not represent *National Savings of Pakistan*.
+- This *'Prize Bond Search'* program hereinafter referred to as *Inaam* is provided for the sole purpose of convenience of prize bond search and does not represent *National Savings of Pakistan*.
-- Draw results come from [National Savings of Pakistan][nsp] website and developer of the *Search Tool* does not guarantee a positive result and shall not be held responsible for any false result.
-Users of the *Search Tool* are required to confirm their results with *National Savings of Pakistan*.
+- Draw results come from [National Savings of Pakistan][nsp] website and developer of the *Inaam* does not guarantee a positive result and shall not be held responsible for any false result.
+Users of the *Inaam* are required to confirm their results with *National Savings of Pakistan*.
-- The *Search Tool* does not constitute an offer to sell or trade, a solicitation to buy, or recommendation for any product of *National Savings of Pakistan*.
+- The *Inaam* does not constitute an offer to sell or trade, a solicitation to buy, or recommendation for any product of *National Savings of Pakistan*.
-- The *Search Tool* is for information purposes only and shall not be used for business purposes without permission.
+- The *Inaam* is for information purposes only and shall not be used for business purposes without permission.
 ----

-The *Search Tool* can be used to search for prize bond draw results against your bond number.
+The *Inaam* can be used to search for prize bond draw results against your bond number.

 # Usage
-1. Open the folder where you downloaded the `Search Tool.exe` program.
+1. Open the folder where you downloaded the `Inaam.exe` program.
 Double click to run it and it will prompt as follows
     ```sh
     Enter Amount:
     ```